-Strategic business units work on the principle of micro management.
+Strategic business units work on the principle of micromanagement.
 What if you have 10 different tasks in a day, and all 10 of them are important?
 You will divide the tasks and then perform each of them separately.
 This is the exact reason behind converting a product / brand into a SBU or to make them part of a separate SBU.
 Strategic Business Units are Important due to many reasons, each of which is explained below in the article.

-Profitability – By micro managing each and every product and dividing it into SBU’s, we can obtain a holistic view of the organization.
+By micromanaging each and every product and dividing it into SBU’s, we can obtain a holistic view of the organization.
 This view is also used in preparing the financial statements as well as to keep tabs on the investments and returns for the organization from each SBU.
 Thus the overall profitability of the firm can be decided.
 Ultimately Strategic Business Units are Important because they contribute to better profitability of the organization.

-Thus these 6 reasons along with several others show us the importance of both Micro managing as well as macro managing a multi product organization.
-Overall success of the organization is possible only if it knows how to run its product portfolio and this is exactly where SBU’s come in play.
+Thus these 6 reasons along with several others show us the importance of both Micro managing as well as macro managing a multi-product organization.
+The overall success of the organization is possible only if it knows how to run its product portfolio and this is exactly where SBU’s come in play.

 Liked this post?
 Check out the complete series on Strategy